In this article:

 Note: Running a Jupyter Notebook Instance from within the Paperspace Native app will open Jupyter in your default web browser

 Click Stop to stop your Notebook from running.
-When billing is enabled, this will end the billing cycle for this Notebook.
+When your Notebook is stopped, the billing session will end.
+You'll see how long your Running Time was for the latest session.

 Click Clone to pick up from where you left off previously.
-(Note: you can only clone a notebook once it has stopped running.)
+Only stopped Notebooks can be cloned.

 Click Delete to remove your Notebook.
 Careful, this will permanently delete your Notebook.
 (Note: you can only delete a notebook once it has stopped running.)